-Information on specific events nearby that people have sent us and further down the page links to local organisations, venues and event listings.
+Scroll down for information on specific events nearby that people have sent us and further down the page are links to local organisations, magazines and venues to go to their event listings.

 HEREFORDSHIRE WILDLIFE TRUST

 Herefordshire WildlifeTrust is the largest membership-based wildlife organisation in the area, dedicated to inspiring people about wildlife, acting as a wildlife champion, creating wildlife havens and encouraging sustainable living.